astoundware/react-native-macos-dotnet/docs/getting-started.md

 ```
 protected override string BundleRoot => "entry";
 ```
 `ReactAppDelegate` also registers your C# modules for use in JavaScript.
 We'll go into the details of creating a C# module later.
 At some point, you'll need to decide where to place that code.
-By default, `ReactAppDelegate` finds and registers all modules in the main Cocoa App project.
+By default, `ReactAppDelegate` finds and registers all modules in the main Application project.
 If you decide to place them in a different project, you will want to override the `RegisterModules` method.
 ```
 public override void RegisterModules(Astound.ReactNative.Modules.IReactModuleRegistry registry)
 {